Feature request #8766

 #5 Updated by Nathan Woodrow about 6 years ago

 You could do this in using a CASE in a label expression (for now)

 You could even use a case statement in the transparency property to get something like this.

 WHEN $id != $currentfeature THEN 50

-#20 Updated by Jürgen Fischer almost 6 years ago
+#20 Updated by Jürgen Fischer about 6 years ago

 regis Haubourg wrote: